mifi/lossless-cut/README.md

 **The swiss army knife of lossless video/audio editing**

 LosslessCut aims to be the ultimate cross platform ffmpeg GUI for extremely fast and lossless operations on video, audio, subtitle and other related files.
-The main feature is lossless trimming/cutting of video and audio files.
-Great for saving space by rough cutting your large video files taken from a video camera, GoPro, drone, etc. It lets you quickly extract the good parts from your videos and discard many gigabytes of data without doing a slow re-encode and thereby losing quality.
+The main feature is lossless trimming and cutting of video and audio files, great for saving space by rough cutting your large video files taken from a video camera, GoPro, drone, etc. It lets you quickly extract the good parts from your videos and discard many gigabytes of data without doing a slow re-encode and thereby losing quality.
 Or you can add a music or subtitle track to your video without needing to encode.
-Everything is extremely fast because it does an almost direct data copy, fueled by the awesome ffmpeg for doing the grunt work.
+Everything is extremely fast because it does an almost direct data copy, fueled by the awesome ffmpeg which does all the grunt work.

 ![Demo](https://github.com/mifi/gifs/raw/master/2019-01-28-lossless-cut.gif)

 **Shameless Plugs**

-🆕I made an easy to use Instagram bot with a GUI: [SimpleInstaBot](https://github.com/mifi/SimpleInstaBot/)
+I made an easy to use Instagram bot with a GUI: [SimpleInstaBot](https://github.com/mifi/SimpleInstaBot/)

 I made a tool for cross platform sharing of files between computer/phone over the local network: [ezshare](https://github.com/mifi/ezshare)

 ## Features
 - Lossless cutting of most video and audio formats